Hidden Gems & Popular Favorites: Our Go-To State Parks in Maine for Outdoor Adventures

 Wolfe’s Neck Woods State Park | Freeport

-If you’re looking to visit a state park but still want to be near local attractions like shopping and restaurants, Wolfe’s Neck Woods State Park in Freeport Maine offers the best of both worlds.
+If you’re looking to visit a state park but still want to be near local attractions like shopping and restaurants, Wolfe’s Neck Woods State Park in Freeport, Maine, offers the best of both worlds.

 Located a few miles from Freeport’s center, this state park will have you exploring nature for part of the day and enjoying modern amenities in Freeport the next.